mldbai/mldb/Building.md

 the machine when running time-sensitive tests or network issues when accessing external resources.
 Repeating the `make -k test` step may allow them to pass.
-It is OK to use MLDB if the tests don't all pass; all code merged into the `master` branch has passed regression tests in the stable testing environment.
+It is OK to use MLDB if the tests don't all pass; all code merged tagged for release has passed regression tests in the stable testing environment.

 Build output lands in the `build` directory and there is no `make clean`